dsc-courses/dsc10-2021-fa/syllabus.md

 ### What counts as cheating?

 In DSC 10, you can read books, surf the web, talk to your friends and the DSC 10 staff to get help understanding the concepts you need to know to complete your assignments.
-However, all code must be written by you, together with your partner if you choose to have one, where allowed.
+However, all code must be written by you (or, in the instance of projects, together with your pair programming partner).

 The following activities are considered cheating and are not allowed in DSC 10 (not an exhaustive list):
-- Using or submitting code acquired from other students (except your partner, where allowed), the web, or any other resource not officially sanctioned by this course
+- Using or submitting code acquired from other students (except in the instance of projects, your pair programming partner), the web, or any other resource not officially sanctioned by this course
 - Posting your code online, including on Campuswire, unless privately to instructors only
 - Having any other person complete any part of your assignment on your behalf
 - Completing an assignment on behalf of someone else
 - Providing code, exam questions, or solutions to any other student in the course
-- Splitting up homework questions or project questions with your partner and each working on different questions
+- Splitting up project questions with your pair programming partner and each working on different questions
 - Collaborating with others on exams

 The following activities are examples of appropriate collaboration and are allowed in DSC 10 (not an exhaustive list):